Cobertos/md2notion/README.md

     upload(mdFile, newPage) #Appends the converted contents of TestMarkdown.md to newPage
 ```

-If you dislike the way this package implements a specific Markdown to Notion.so conversion, you can subclass [`NotionPyRenderer`](https://github.com/Cobertos/md2notion/blob/master/md2notion/NotionPyRenderer.py) (a [`BaseRenderer` for `mistletoe`](https://github.com/miyuchina/mistletoe)) and pass it to `upload(..., notionPyRendererCls=NotionPyRenderer)`.

-If you need to post process your converted Markdown before uploading the blocks to Notion.so, you can convert your file before uploading.
-Take a look at [upload.py](https://github.com/Cobertos/md2notion/blob/master/md2notion/upload.py) for more.
+If you need to process `notion-py` block descriptors after parsing from Markdown but before uploading, consider using `convert` and `uploadBlock` separately.
+Take a look at [`upload.py#upload()`](https://github.com/Cobertos/md2notion/blob/master/md2notion/upload.py) for more.

 ```python
 from md2notion.upload import convert, uploadBlock